bajrangCoder/acode-plugin-packageAdder/readme.md

 # Add Package
-Plugin helps you to add any npm(css,js) packages in your project (same as codepen features).
+This Plugin helps you to add any npm(css,js) packages in your project (same as codepen features).

-## Use
+## Usage
 For using search `Add Package` in command palette(`•••`) and it will open page with some top packages , you can select any packages and add to your project.
+You can also search packages.

 ## Features
 - Above 1 million packages are incuded